amhndu/hugo-website/content/about/_index.md

 menu="main"
 +++

-I'm currently working as a Software Engineer at [PaveAI](https://www.paveai.com/), writing Rust and Python
+I'm currently working as a Software Engineer, writing Rust and Python.

-I [build](/projects/) things and once in a blue moon I try to [write](/blog/).
+I enjoy solving problems and building software that are both pragmatic yet elegant.

-I know you are dying to know my editor and operating system preferences, so let's cut to the chase: vim and Arch with [KDE/Plasma](https://kde.org/plasma-desktop) is my weapon of choice.
+You can find my projects and contributions [here](/projects/) and the handful of posts I've written [here](/blog/).

-When I'm not programming, I play Table Tennis, watch anime (I'm especially a fan of KyoAni productions, Hunter x Hunter, the Monogatari series and Fate/Zero.
-I'm always watching a few seasonals!) or listen to music
+[Contact me]({{< ref "/#contact" >}} "Contact Me") if you'd like to hire me!